coderefinery/installation/zoom.md

 installed.
 If you use a web browser, we have noticed that Safari and Firefox don't always work.
 Chrome usually does.

+**One computer for chat and one for doing the exercises?** You can use Zoom in a web browser (Chrome) on the exercise computer in order to share the screen, since screen sharing is *very* important for productivity.
+Have the second one join like normal, with no audio, same name (you can put "(screen)" at the end to distinguish them, and if we don't notice ourselves, ask it to be put in the same breakout room.

 ## Verify installation